 Exit Glen Oak Park on the far left side and the bike trails will follow along the train tracks, then ultimately end up at a safety crossing at Orange Road.
+(For a shortcut, you can cruise past Glen Oak Park’s entrance, turn left on Marigold and then right on Trellium.
+Then hop up onto the sidewalk on your right and follow that bike trail, forking to the left at one point.
+This will leave you off directly across from Orange Township Park’s entrance.)
 Cross safely and easily here to head into Orange Township Hall Park, where there are more fun trails, lots of hills and two lovely big ponds.

 5. “Downtown Lewis Center.”
 If you’ve had enough of nature trails, parks and ponds, here’s something completely different.
 From the back of Glen Oak Park (#4 above), this time take the trails heading to the right.
 Follow along a lovely bike trail that includes several boardwalk areas with water alongside, then continues alongside several fields and the train tracks.

 Keep following the bike path and you’ll eventually turn left to cross over the train tracks and head down into the original Lewis Center village that some call “downtown Lewis Center.”
 We love cruising up and down these quaint streets; be sure to watch for the black squirrels that make their home in the tall, old trees here.